Previous dayApril 25, 2026Next day

 9.3 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 14 km W of Lake Nacimiento, CA on April 25, 2026, with origin time 20:28 UTC.
-The hypocenter lay at 9.3 km, placing this in the shallow crustal category.
+April 25, 2026 brought a magnitude 2.1 earthquake 14 km W of Lake Nacimiento, CA, logged at 20:28 UTC.
+This was a shallow crustal earthquake, focused at 9.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 35.705°, -121.031°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25